Cold Laser Therapy

 What is Cold Laser Therapy?

-Cold Laser Therapy (CLT) is also sometimes referred to as Photobiomodulation (PBM) Therapy, Low Level Laser (LLL) Therapy, or Soft Laser Therapy.
+Cold Laser Therapy (CLT) is also sometimes referred to as Photobiomodulation (PBM) Cialis drug over the counter Therapy, Low Level Laser (LLL) Therapy, or Soft Laser Therapy.

 The goal of laser therapy is to deliver light energy units from red and infrared laser radiation, called photons, to damaged cells.
 When a sufficient dose of light energy reaches a targeted tissue area a photochemical reaction occurs.